husamuel/Kubernetes-LLM/README.md

 I went with microservices where each part runs independently and communicates through REST APIs.
 This made sense because I could scale services separately, deploy them independently, and keep the codebase organized.

-The stack is straightforward - Python with FastAPI for the servers, GPT-2 Medium as the LLM, and MongoDB for storage.
+The stack is straightforward, Python with FastAPI for the servers, GPT-2 Medium as the LLM, and MongoDB for storage.
 Each service runs in its own Docker container.
 The flow works like this: gateway receives a POST to `/generate` with a prompt, processes it as JSON, forwards to the LLM service which generates a response, sends it back to the gateway and then to the client.
 Meanwhile, it also sends the data to the storage API that persists everything in MongoDB.

 ### 3. Container Registry and Infrastructure

 After containerizing the services, I needed somewhere to store the images.
-Used AWS ECR and provisioned everything with Terraform - ECR repositories for each service, S3 buckets for SBOM reports, VPC, and IAM roles with proper policies.
+Used AWS ECR and provisioned everything with Terraform, ECR repositories for each service, S3 buckets for SBOM reports, VPC, and IAM roles with proper policies.
 Infrastructure as code lets me version everything, reproduce it easily, and track all changes.

 ### 4. CI Pipeline